 - The ability to use varying levels of resistance for strengthening

 - Increased sensory stimulation in brain ⁴

 So like I mentioned aquatic exercise is not usually recommended for individuals with osteoporosis because there’s less gravity.
 But it is recommended for individuals with more severe osteoporosis to improve function and balance.
 That’s because of the extra benefits from the support and comfort of the water.

-So not only can water exercises increase balance and posture but it can also slightly increase bone density.
-Not as much as running or other weight bearing exercises but still very significant!
+So, not only can water exercises increase balance and posture, but they can also increase bone density.
+Not as much as running or other weight-bearing exercises, but still very significant!

-There are still few clinical studies done to measure the bone building effect of water exercises.
-But all show increase in balance, muscle development and some increases in bone density.
-Many people report decreased back pain and improved back strength and posture too!
+Not a lot of clinical studies have been done to measure the bone-building effect of water exercises, but the ones that have been done show positive results.
+All of them show increases in balance and muscle development, and in some cases, increases in bone density too.
+Many people report decreased back pain and improved back strength and posture too.

-Unfortunately water exercise classes and especially hydrotherapy is not available everywhere.
-But you can do a few exercises at your local pool with an instructor or with friends.
+Unfortunately, water-based exercise classes and hydrotherapy aren’t available everywhere.
+But don’t let that stop you!
+You can always try a few exercises at your local pool with an instructor or with friends.
 If you have hydrotherapy or aquatic classes close to you, I encourage you to take advantage of it.
 Plus it can be a lot of fun!
-And when you enjoy exercising it doesn’t feel like you’re exercising.
-You know what I mean!
+And when you enjoy exercising, it doesn’t feel like you’re exercising.

 Joining an aquatic exercise class for seniors can be terrific fun!
-Watch this short video from the ABC channel featuring Dr Jane Katz:
+Watch this short video from the ABC News channel featuring Dr. Jane Katz:

-So do you have difficulty doing regular weight bearing exercises or just want to try something new?
-Here are a few examples of water exercises.
+Do you have difficulty doing regular weight-bearing exercises or just want to try something new?
+If you do, I have a few great examples of water exercises for you to try.